mariohernandez/d8_components/README.md

 3. Install Gulp globally
    * `npm install gulp-cli -g`
-   * `npm install gulp -D`

 4. Install and configure NVM to manage node versions
    * `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.2/install.sh | bash`
    * Edit your machine's profile on either `~/.bash_profile`, `~/.zshrc`, `~/.profile`, or `~/.bashrc` by pasting the following in one of those files above:
    * `export NVM_DIR=~/.nvm` if not already there.

-5. Intall KSS Node to generate the styleguide
-   * `npm install --save-dev kss`

-6. Install Yeoman and Mediacurrent's Theme Generator to be able to generate our theme later
+5. Install Yeoman and Mediacurrent's Theme Generator to be able to generate our theme later
    * `npm install -g yo generator-mc-d8-theme`